wikimedia/mediawiki-extensions-UserPageEditProtection/README.md

 * PHP 5.4+
 * MediaWiki 1.23+

-See also the CHANGELOG.md file provided with the code.
+See also the "CHANGELOG.md" file provided with the code.

 ### Installation

-(1) Obtain the code from the [repository](https://phabricator.wikimedia.org/diffusion/EUPE/repository/master/)
+(1) Obtain the code from [GitHub](https://github.com/wikimedia/mediawiki-extensions-UserPageEditProtection/releases)

 (2) Extract the files in a directory called `UserPageEditProtection` in your `extensions/` folder.